se-edu/se-book/testing/testingTypes/unitTesting/what/text.md

 <tip-box>

-:package: Here are the code skeletons for a `Foo` class containing two methods and a `FooTest` class that contains unit tests for those two methods.
+{{ icon_example }} Here are the code skeletons for a `Foo` class containing two methods and a `FooTest` class that contains unit tests for those two methods.

 <tabs>
   <tab header="Java">